• Solutions

 If your company uses the Google Workspace office suite (formerly G Suite), the transfer procedure is essentially the same.
 The only difference is that before exporting your Google Sheets file to AntsRoute, you must first connect these two applications with Zapier.
 There is no need to know anything about computer language with this no-code solution, and our support service will help you at every stage!

-Case #2: You list the tasks to be completed in an Excel file
+Case 2: You list the tasks to be carried out in an Excel file

 Some companies go even further in their use of Excel, and include in the tables all the data relating to the tasks to be carried out: